maxim-zhao/psrp/README.md

 - We "background" the original ROM, so that we can build a ROM image based on it
 - We then "unbackground" various areas that are either replaced code/data, unused code/data (e.g. there are vestiges of a password system), or just unused areas of ROM.
 - Next we can define some helper macros for various tasks:
-  - **`CopyFromOriginal`** is useful for where we are moving a chunk of of data to a different location.
+  - `CopyFromOriginal` is useful for where we are moving a chunk of of data to a different location.
-  - **`ROMPosition`** allows us to set the assembly position in ROM space, useful for patching specific addresses.
+  - `ROMPosition` allows us to set the assembly position in ROM space, useful for patching specific addresses.
-  - **`PatchB`** and **`PatchW`** allow us to patch bytes and words at specific addresses.
+  - `PatchB` and `PatchW` allow us to patch bytes and words at specific addresses.
 This is used for many of the generated "patch" files.
-  - **`TextToTilemap`** is a fairly large macro that simply converts a string to tilemap data.
-This is used for various places where the game draws stats menus, and the name entry screen.
-  - **`LoadPagedTiles`** is used for a repeated pattern of mapping in some tile data and loading t to VRAM.
+  - `LoadPagedTiles` is used for a repeated pattern of mapping in some tile data and loading t to VRAM.
-  - **`String`** is used to encode various bits of text in the game (especially the lists).
+  - `String` is used to encode various bits of text in the game (especially the lists).
 We use WLA DX's `.asciitable` to help with the mapping to avoid needing another monstrous macro like `TextToTilemap`.
 - We define some names for various RAM locations used by the game, as well as locations used by the new script engine code (which re-use areas used by the old engine).
 - Next we start defining a mixture of new code and patches to the old code to call into the new code.
 We use WLA DX's `.section` syntax to define chunks of code and data and give WLA DX hints about where they need to be placed; this allows it to deal with packing the chunks into the available space for us.
  - Some is marked as `overwrite`, where we are patching over the original code at the address given.